What is workflow automation?

 User feedback:

 You need to test the automated workflows with users before deployment for two reasons.
 The first is to assess whether the workflows execute as intended.
-The second is to ensure that you get the proper feedback from the users.
-This will permit the removal of missing requirements or unwanted process bloat in workflow execution after automation.
+The second is to ensure that you get proper feedback from users.
+This will enable you to remove missing requirements or unwanted process bloat in workflow execution after automation.

 Are the automated workflows easy to execute?